Silicone Rubber (VMQ) for Gaskets and Pads

 Stockwell Elastomerics manufactures custom silicone gaskets and silicone parts using a multitude of processes.
 Fast turn gaskets are manufactured by waterjet cutting or die cutting pre-formed sheets.
 Silicone rubber sheets are available in solids, foam or closed cell sponge.
 3D parts can be liquid injection molded using liquid silicone rubber (LSR) or compression molded from gum based high consistency rubber (HCR).
 In addition to cutting and molding silicone, Stockwell Elastomerics laminates acrylic and silicone adhesives to pre-formed sheet before cutting.
 Other value added operations include application of conductive coating, custom assembly, and laminations of different materials for enhancing the physical properties of materials.

-Contact Stockwell Elastomerics for Silicone Rubber on Gaskets and Pads
+Contact Stockwell Elastomerics for Silicone Rubber Gaskets and Pads

-Contact Us for further assistance with silicone rubber materials used to manufacture gaskets and pads.
+Contact Us for further assistance with silicone rubber (VMQ) materials used to manufacture gaskets and pads.